Posted on :: Tags: , , , ,

 Read the directory

 The first is done using read_dir of Path.
 It returns a set of elements.
-Then the list is processed and elements’ metadata is retrieved.
-This requires a bit of error handling: read_dir may return Error, each element in the result can be Error and getting metadata may also result in Error.
+Then the list is processed, and elements’ metadata is retrieved.
+This requires a bit of error handling: read_dir may return an Error, each element in the result can be an Error, and getting metadata may also result in an Error.

 let elements = dir